 By Jack L. Caynon, III

-Jack L. Caynon is a health care lawyer at Sussman Shank LLP.
-He focuses on health care law and all areas of corporate transactions.
-He can be reached at 503.243.1652 or email@example.com.
+Jack L. Caynon is a business and health care lawyer at Sussman Shank LLP.
+He focuses on all areas of corporate transactions and health care law.